DigitalOcean vs Coolify for Solo Developers

 Scaling.
 DigitalOcean scales through its platform: resize Droplets, add more App Platform instances, scale managed databases vertically.
 Coolify scales by upgrading the VPS it runs on or adding more servers with multi-server support.
 DigitalOcean's scaling is more dynamic and better for unpredictable growth patterns.

 Cost at scale.
-Running 5 apps with databases on DigitalOcean App Platform could easily cost $75-150/month.
+Running 5 small apps with their own dev databases on DigitalOcean App Platform lands around $60/month at the cheapest tier (5 web containers at $5 plus 5 dev databases at $7), and climbs fast once you move to managed PostgreSQL at $15.15/month each.
 Running the same 5 apps on Coolify on a $12 Droplet costs $12/month total.
 The cost difference grows dramatically as you add more projects.
+See the worked numbers below.

 When to Choose DigitalOcean (Managed Services)